 NEC is a gastrointestinal disease that primarily affects premature babies.
 It is most common in preemies who are fed infant formula instead of breast milk.
 Because a preemie’s system is not fully developed, formula is not as easily digested.
 As a result, bacteria can build up in the intestines causing inflammation and infection.

-In some cases, the inflammation and infection leads to a bowel perforation, which causes germs to leak into the abdomen.
+In some cases, the inflammation and infection lead to bowel perforation, which causes germs to leak into the abdomen.
 This can lead to serious infections or death.

 What Causes NEC?

 There is no consistent documented cause of NEC.
-However, experts believe that there are a few things that may contribute to it developing.
+However, experts believe that there are a few things that may contribute to its development.
 These include: